- Skills Your Bushcraft Knife Can Accomplish

 Essential Skills Your Bushcraft Knife Will Help You Accomplish By: Kevin Estela Owner/Head Instructor of Estela Wilderness Education

 A bushcraft knife without a skilled user is nothing more than an expensive piece of steel.
 Having one attached to your belt, around your neck or in your pack will not automatically make you a better woodsman.
 A former student of mine once told me, “it is easier to buy a knife than it is to learn hard skills.”
 Looking the part is only nice until your skills or lack thereof reveal you have no resolve in learning how to properly use your equipment.
 I consider the knife the most important tool in an outdoorsman’s “tool box” for with just a knife almost any need can be addressed.
-Below is a list of essential skills you can acquire with practice and full utilization of your bushcraft knife.
+Below is a list of essential skills you can acquire with practice and full utilization of your bushcraft supplies.

 1. Fire- I place fire at the top of my list because it is incredibly important for both psychological and physical needs.
 It warms, it purifies, it accompanies you, it is vital to life.
 With your knife, you can prep tinder with the sharp spine, create fuzz sticks effectively increasing the surface to mass ratio of your fuel, make a bow and drill set, tease jute twine into fibers for tinder, use the carbon steel spine with a piece of flint and scrape the ferro rod you should always carry with you.
 If you want to make larger fuel smaller you can baton it.
 Then again, you can protect your number one tool and pick up the wood already dead and down.